c6rbon/AQI-PMS7003/README.md

  * RBP runs telegraf to feed data into influxdb2.
  * RBP runs tiny webserver that displays basic metrics.

+Note: It's a wee jank, but the telegraf output script also updates the webserver data.
+I guess TODO make it a daemon of its own and just have telegraf read from it or something.

 ## Parts

  * [Raspberry Pi Model 3 A+](https://www.adafruit.com/product/4027)